VictorOsil/sortablechallenge/README.md

     gem install bundler"

 **Run tests**
-*After running the application as described on "https://bitbucket.org/mindera/qa-sortable-challenge/src/master/"
+OBS: After running the application as described on "https://bitbucket.org/mindera/qa-sortable-challenge/src/master/"

-Run command 'bundle exec cucumber'
+- Run command 'bundle exec cucumber'

     Obs: Chrome is set as default in cucumber.yaml .
 It can be changed to firefox or chrome-headless in the same file or simply execute the command 'bundle exec cucumber -p firefox'

 **Results**